 Scrivener is used by proper writers, who write actual things like novels and screenplays.
 Things you’ve heard of, in real life.
 It has as many features for organisation and planning as it does for writing and exporting, and that’s a huge benefit.
 You can write your book in this, whether it’s fact or fiction.
-There’s even a Windows version, so you can also use it before you’ve had sufficient success to afford a decent computer.
+There’s a Windows version too.

 It costs $45.
 Grab the demo, and take the time to read through the tutorial book; it’s a Scrivener project in its own right, of course, and it gives an excellent overview of what the app can do.
 Be sure to pay particular attention to the corkboard view, which is something you can use to manage the flow and structure of your piece, or at least put up on your screen whenever others are walking by, to look all writer-y.

 If you’re writing, or indeed doing anything creative at all, you’re going to need something to throw.
 Do everyone a favour and don’t be one of those arseholes who throws something that could actually hurt somebody, or break a decent computer (like a Mac).

 So, no footballs or basketballs or whatever other insanity you have in mind.
 Similarly, don’t cheat and get a remote-controlled helicopter.
 You need something that’s safe enough to chuck around, to get you out of your chair, get the blood flowing, and let you fight writer’s block.